anthonyrisinger/cga/9/cga+13.md

 For the pharmaceutical researcher who began this chapter, the guidance is clear: if working with a genuinely tiny dataset of complex molecules where chirality is paramount and computational resources are abundant, a GA-based approach might provide measurable advantages.
 Otherwise, modern equivariant architectures or traditional methods with careful augmentation remain the practical choice.

 The frontier of geometric computation in AI remains active, with researchers exploring ways to capture GA's theoretical advantages while mitigating its practical disadvantages.
 Whether through new hardware paradigms, algorithmic breakthroughs, or hybrid approaches, the geometric perspective on AI computation continues to offer insights worth pursuing—even if today's implementations fall short of practical requirements.

+These harsh constraints of physical computation—the relentless demands for sparsity, uncertainty quantification, and raw speed—force us to question why geometric patterns appear so persistently across mathematics and physics despite their computational challenges.
+This deeper question awaits exploration.

 ---